Industrial Design & Making

-Closing Reception: The program is capped by a reception the evening of the last day of the program.
-Students who complete the two-week program will receive a program certificate.
+Closing: Students who complete the program will receive a program certificate.

 Facilities: Drexel offers state-of-the-art digital fabrication equipment including micro and small-scale tools geared toward model making and small-scale prototyping.
 In addition, the Lab has three Universal Laser Cutters, a range of 3D printers, 3D scanners, and a CNC router.

-Meal Plan: Drexel will provide you with lunch every day during your two-week program.
+Meal Plan: Drexel will provide you with lunch every day during the program.

 Health Services: You are required to submit proof of health insurance prior to the start of the program.